Try Our NEW Cat Name Generator

 Regularly trimming your cat’s claws can help reduce the risk of them causing harm to the fish should they manage to reach inside the tank.

-Ensure that paws are clean and well-groomed.
+Ensure that paws of the cat are clean and well groomed.
 This decreases the chance of them contaminating the water.

 You may need to try multiple methods or a combination of solutions to find the best approach for your specific cat proof aquarium situation.